Garbanzos-con-chorizo/JARVIS-V.2/README.md

 The assistant uses the default system microphone and speakers.

 Configuration values such as `OPENAI_API_KEY` can be placed in `config.json` in the project root.
 The assistant will fall back to environment variables if the file is absent or keys are missing.
+The `ChatGPTModule` wraps all OpenAI API calls and retries automatically on errors.
+Should the API be unreachable or the key missing, the assistant replies with a short apology instead of crashing.

 Optionally place `loading.gif` and `background.gif` in `jarvis/assets/` to customize the loading screen and animated background.
 If these files are not present the GUI falls back to simple colors.